How To Build An Easy Catapult For Kids?

 - Three rubber bands

-Here is a brief process to make a marshmallow catapult for kids.
+Here is a brief process to make a rubber band catapult for kids.

 - Firstly, pile five craft sticks together and tie a rubber band on its ends.